 Application and Details

-Cost: $510 + travel to Phoenix, AZ.
-The Natural Sound & Night Skies Division (NSNSD) is providing a $3300 scholarship per offsetting the cost of the program for participants.
+- Cost: The Natural Sound & Night Skies Division (NSNSD) is providing significant funding for program participants.
+Exact program costs are TBD.

 Eligibility & Acceptance Criteria: